-3. L-Waves - L-Waves or Surface Waves are low frequency transverse vibrations with a long wavelength.
-L-Waves are created at the point just above the focus and travel through the outer part of the crust.
-This type of waves are mainly responsible for the damage caused (www.geography-site.co.uk).
+3. L-Waves - L-Waves also known as Surface Waves have low frequency transverse vibrations having long wavelength.
+L-Waves are created at the point just above the focus and travel towards the periphery.
+This type of waves are mainly responsible for the intense casualities (www.geography-site.co.uk).